joshicola/fw-app-launcher/DEV_NOTES.md

 ### Top-Level

 On the top-level, there is the `fw_app_launcher.py`.
 This is contains the central application object and reference to the main form.
 It is intended to be a brief reference to the three groups of related functionality.
-These three groups are: The tree representation of the Flywheel hierarchy, the list of available applications to view data in, and the local analyses that we are saving data to.
+These three groups are: The tree representation of the Flywheel Container Hierarchy, the list of available applications to view data in, and the local analyses that we are saving data to.

 As with the other form components, the `.ui` file that defines the form and all of the tabs resides in `./resources/`.
 We will revisit this later.